UK Theory Test Pass Rates 2026: 46% National Average

 The published 46 percent figure mixes first-time candidates and resitters.
 First-time pass rates are slightly higher (around 50 to 52 percent).
 Resit pass rates are noticeably lower because the people retaking are by definition the ones who struggled the first time, and many resit too soon after failing to make a difference.

-#How to put yourself well above the average
+How do you put yourself well above the UK theory test average?

 The 46 percent figure is dragged down by undercooked candidates.
 People who do the work pass at much higher rates.
 The work is not complicated.
 Read the Highway Code cover to cover at least twice.
 Use the official DVSA practice app or a similar reputable mock-test resource for at least 30 to 50 question sessions.
 Practise hazard perception clips for several hours, not minutes.
 The full revision plan is in the theory revision strategy guide.

 A useful self-test: if you cannot consistently score 47 plus on full mock tests across topics for a fortnight, you are not ready.
-Book the test once you can.
-Booking too early is the most common cause of an avoidable fail.
+Book the test once you can, following the theory test cost and booking guide.
+Booking too early is the most common cause of an avoidable fail, and the mock tests guide sets out the practice volume that prevents it.

 A fail is not a disaster, but it is a £23 cost and a three working day cooling-off period before you can sit again.
 Most learners pass on the second attempt if they fix the gaps the first attempt revealed.
 The official letter you get tells you which topic areas you got wrong, which is gold for revision.
 The full mechanics of resitting are on the resit rules guide.